What is the Next Frontier in Cellular Therapy?

 Christina Bailey: Some of the most significant benefits of CAR-T cell therapy are that it is a personalized and living drug; however, these are also widely appreciated as a couple of the greatest challenges when optimizing or standardizing for efficiency of manufacturing and therapeutic efficacy.

 When NanoString was first exploring the field, the then FDA Commissioner Dr. Scott Gottlieb shared remarks that got our attention.
-He said, “In contrast to traditional drug review, where 80 percent of the review is focused on the clinical portion of that process, and maybe 20 percent is focused on the product issues, I’d say that this general principal is almost completely inverted when it comes to cell and gene therapy.”
+He said, “In contrast to traditional drug review, where 80 percent of the review is focused on the clinical portion of that process, and maybe 20 percent is focused on the product issues, I’d say that this general principle is almost completely inverted when it comes to cell and gene therapy.”

 This statement got us thinking and prompted us to pivot our efforts focused on the clinical side of things to closely examine how we could address product-specific challenges with our platform.
 When we first created the CAR-T Characterization panel (the panel that will be used as part of this project) we knew the nCounter platform could deliver in-depth molecular characterization quickly and consistently.
-We also learned that with input from the scientists closest to the challenges, we could create a comprehensive, standardized tool to address critical questions starting with the apheresis, throughout the manufacturing process, and including the final infused product.
+We also learned that with input from the scientists closest to the challenges, we could create a comprehensive, standardized tool to address critical questions starting with the apheresis throughout the manufacturing process and including the final infused product.
 The inspiration for this PICI partnership started with these well-known but less discussed challenges that occur throughout the transformation of a patient’s apheresis to a final CAR-T product.
-The CAR-T Characterization panel itself was created in part with input from a number of the PICI scientists and it only seemed natural for us to partner with their entire network to bring this panel to life, where we believe it can be used to create a truly deeper understanding of what makes a good CAR-T cell therapy.
+The CAR-T Characterization panel itself was created in part with input from a number of the PICI scientists, and it only seemed natural for us to partner with their entire network to bring this panel to life, where we believe it can be used to create a truly deeper understanding of what makes a good CAR-T cell therapy.